 In Africa many of the places you will stay are small and away from the beaten track, offering opportunities to walk as little or as much as you wish, or ride amongst the game either on horse back or on camels.
 We will plan your trip to take into account your interests.
 Other activities available are hiking, river rafting, biking, fishing, canoeing, golfing, ballooning and flying safaris!
 In Australia and Argentina there is absolutely no problem arranging exciting activities anywhere you go.

 There are a plethora of choices.
-Most people have converted to this new medium, (thus don’t have to pack bags of film or worry about airport X-ray issues!)
+Most people have converted to digital, (thus don’t have to pack bags of film or worry about airport X-ray issues!)
 I have the following points to offer you:

 If you are buying an SLR camera that will take your existing interchangeable lenses, expect to spend serious money.
 The Nikon D5600 body alone can be found selling for about U.S. $ 600.00 (June 2017).
 In all cases the storage cards and lenses then have to be purchased, and they are not cheap.